lowRISC/opentitan/hw/ip/aes/doc/_index.md

 If the AES unit is not idle, write operations to {{< regref "CTRL_SHADOWED" >}}, the Initial Key registers {{< regref "KEY_SHARE0_0" >}} - {{< regref "KEY_SHARE1_7" >}} and initialization vector (IV) registers {{< regref "IV_0" >}} - {{< regref "IV_3" >}} are ignored.

 To initialize the AES unit, software must first provide the configuration to the {{< regref "CTRL_SHADOWED" >}} register.
+Since writing this register may initiate the reseeding of the internal PRNGs, software must check that the AES unit is idle before providing the initial key.
 Then software must write the initial key to the Initial Key registers {{< regref "KEY_SHARE0_0" >}} - {{< regref "KEY_SHARE1_7" >}}.
 The key is provided in two shares:
 The first share is written to {{< regref "KEY_SHARE0_0" >}} - {{< regref "KEY_SHARE0_7" >}} and the second share is written to {{< regref "KEY_SHARE1_0" >}} - {{< regref "KEY_SHARE1_7" >}}.